pantheon-systems/quicksilver-examples/status_check/README.md

 ## Instructions ##

-- Add the example `status_check.php` script to the `private/scripts` directory of your code repository.
+- Copy the example `status_check` directory to the `private/scripts` directory of your code repository.
 - Add a Quicksilver operation to your `pantheon.yml` to fire the script after a deploy.
+Be sure to target the file for your platform.
 - Test a deploy out!

 Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.